ilyasergey/YSC2229/source/wsl.rst

     libraries above via ``opam``). `This link
     <https://code.visualstudio.com/docs/remote/wsl-tutorial>`_ contains
-    instructions on enabling WSL in VSCode (you can skip the part about installing WSL, as have already don it).
+    instructions on enabling WSL in VSCode (you can skip the part about installing WSL, as you have already done it).

 Linux